-- Estimate the total project costs associated with a new facility. - Identify a range of financing tools and options. - From this information, judge whether such a project is feasible.
+- Estimate the total project costs associated with a new facility.) - Identify a range of financing tools and options and (.) - From this information, judge whether such a project is feasible.

-In addressing these questions, clear direction was provided to ensure financial models supporting development of a sports/entertainment facility would not require tax increases or the reallocation of funding for the city's infrastructure.
+In addressing these questions, clear direction was provided to ensure financial models supporting, development of a sports/entertainment complex would not require tax increases or the reallocation of current infrastructure projects or funding for the city's infrastructure.

 This report summarizes the committee's findings.
 It is designed to provide the framework for a more detailed review of a specific proposal by potential project proponents in the future.
-Decision-making and further courses of action would be influenced by the timing and content of any of these proposals.
+Decision-making and further courses of action would be influenced by the timing and content of these proposals.